On this page

 What are the seven elements of an effective healthcare compliance program under the OIG’s 2023 General Compliance Program Guidance?

 Written policies and standards of conduct; a designated compliance officer and committee; effective training and education; effective lines of communication; internal monitoring and auditing; enforcement through publicized disciplinary guidelines; and prompt response with corrective action.
-The November 2023 GCPG kept all seven and added explicit expectations around annual internal risk assessments, board and executive oversight, and quality of care as part of compliance.
+The November 2023 GCPG kept all seven and added explicit recommendations to conduct annual internal risk assessments, to consider quality of care as a component of the compliance program, and to emphasize board and executive leadership oversight.

 How big is False Claims Act exposure for healthcare right now?

 DOJ reported that FCA settlements and judgments exceeded $6.8 billion in FY 2025, with more than $5.7 billion tied to the healthcare industry.
-Whistleblowers filed a record 1,297 qui tam suits, up from 980 the prior year, which means internal reporting channels and non-retaliation policies are no longer optional.
+Whistleblowers filed a record 1,297 qui tam lawsuits, breaking the prior record of 980 in FY 2024, which means internal reporting channels and non-retaliation policies are not optional.

 What changes January 1, 2026 under Joint Commission’s Accreditation 360?

 Accreditation 360 launches first for hospitals and critical access hospitals.
-The Environment of Care and Life Safety chapters consolidate into a new Physical Environment chapter (about a 75% reduction in EPs in that area), 14 National Performance Goals replace the prior NPSGs and other requirements, and the optional Continuous Engagement model adds voluntary touchpoints between triennial surveys.
+The Environment of Care and Life Safety chapters consolidate into a new Physical Environment chapter, Joint Commission is removing 714 requirements from the hospital program, and selected standards move to a new National Performance Goals chapter that replaces the prior NPSGs.
 Core expectations do not change; the labeling, structure, and emphasis on outcomes do.

 What is the average cost of a healthcare data breach, and why does it belong in the compliance program?

 IBM’s 2024 Cost of a Data Breach Report put the healthcare average at $9.77 million, the costliest of any industry for the 14th year in a row.
-That puts HIPAA Security, NIST 800-66 implementation, and incident response squarely inside the compliance program rather than treated as a separate IT problem.
+HIPAA Security, incident response, and breach notification belong inside the compliance program because HHS OCR enforcement, state AG actions, and FCA cybersecurity theories now intersect on the same incident.

 References